Knoxville, Tennessee: Metropolitan area

+The Knoxville MSA is the chief component of the OMB-designated larger Knoxville–Morristown–Sevierville combined statistical area.
+The CSA also includes the Morristown metropolitan area (Hamblen and Jefferson counties) and the Sevierville (Sevier County) and Newport (Cocke County) micropolitan statistical areas.
+The combined population of the CSA in 2020 was 1.16 million.

 Neighborhoods

 Knoxville is roughly divided into the Downtown area and sections based on the four cardinal directions: North Knoxville, South Knoxville, East Knoxville, and West Knoxville.
 Downtown Knoxville traditionally consists of the area bounded by the river on the south, First Creek on the east, Second Creek on the west, and the railroad tracks on the north, though the definition has expanded to include the U.T. campus and Fort Sanders neighborhood, and several neighborhoods along or just off Broadway south of Sharp's Ridge ("Downtown North").
 While primarily home to the city's central business district and municipal offices, the Old City and Gay Street are mixed residential and commercial areas.

-South Knoxville consists of the parts of the city located south of the river, and includes the neighborhoods of Vestal, Lindbergh Forest, Island Home Park, Colonial Hills, and Old Sevier.
+South Knoxville consists of the parts of the city located south of the river and includes the neighborhoods of Vestal, Lindbergh Forest, Island Home Park, Colonial Hills, and Old Sevier.
 This area contains major commercial corridors along Chapman Highway and Alcoa Highway.

-West Knoxville generally consists of the areas west of U.T., and includes the suburban neighborhoods of Sequoyah Hills, West Hills, Bearden, Cumberland Estates, Westmoreland, Suburban Hills, Cedar Bluff, Rocky Hill, and Ebenezer.
+West Knoxville generally consists of the areas west of U.T. and includes the suburban neighborhoods of Sequoyah Hills, West Hills, Bearden, Cumberland Estates, Westmoreland, Suburban Hills, Cedar Bluff, Rocky Hill, and Ebenezer.
 This area, concentrated largely around Kingston Pike, is home to thriving retail centers such as West Town Mall and Turkey Creek.

 East Knoxville consists of the areas east of First Creek and the James White Parkway and includes the neighborhoods of Parkridge, Burlington, Morningside, and Five Points.
 This area, concentrated along Magnolia Avenue, is home to Chilhowee Park and Zoo Knoxville.

 North Knoxville consists of the areas north of Sharp's Ridge, namely the Fountain City and Inskip-Norwood areas.
 This area's major commercial corridor is located along Broadway.